-Target Area Planned Percentage of Allocation Actual Percentage of Allocation Narrative Description CDBG Priority Neighborhood 37 5 Street Replacement Program
+Target Area Planned Percentage of Allocation Actual Percentage of Allocation Narrative Description CDBG Priority Neighborhood 51 54 Street Replacement Program

-Table 4 - Identify the geographic distribution and location of investmentsNarrative
+Table 4 - Identify the geographic distribution and location of investments

-A major bike lane street reconstruction and pedestrian safety project in the CDBG Priority Neighborhood has begun in Program Year 2021.
+A major pedestrian safety project in the CDBG Priority Neighborhood was completed in Program Year 2023.
 The scope of work is generally bounded by Peninsula Ave to the north, N Humboldt St to the east, E 5th Ave to the south, and N El Camino Real to the west.

 The City of San Mateo identifies its CDBG Program Area by utilizing the low-income definitions provided by HUD.
 The City then further refines its CDBG area map to more accurately reflect HUD goals and the goals of the San Mateo community.
 Currently, this funding is used to provide Low Mod Area Benefit (LMA) through funding of the Street and Sidewalk Replacement programs.
 The areas included in the CDBG Priority Neighborhood are North Central, North Shoreview, and North Norfolk.
 These areas all demonstrate a variety of deteriorating conditions including high crime rates, high degree of dumping, overcrowding, and percentage of homes in disrepair.
-Community Development projects like the bike lane street reconstruction and pedestrian safety project currently in process help to alleviate some of these issues.
+Community Development projects like the pedestrian safety project currently in process help to alleviate some of these issues.